-3.3 Classroom Theatre
+3.4 Classroom Theatre

 Theatre as a pedagogic tool for facilitating the development of language proficiency.
-Some of the lessons in classes 6-10 are stories.
+Some of the lessons in classes I to V are stories.
 These will easily yield classroom theatre.
 The process of working out classroom theatre is given below:

-Process
+Process: